Kam Chancellor: 2010

-The Seattle Seahawks selected Chancellor in the fifth round as the 133rd overall pick in the 2010 NFL draft.
-He was the second safety the Seahawks drafted in 2010, behind first round pick Earl Thomas, and was the ninth safety selected overall.
+The Seattle Seahawks selected Chancellor in the fifth round (133rd overall) of the 2010 NFL draft.
+He became the second safety drafted by the Seahawks in 2010, following first round pick (14th overall) Earl Thomas.
+Chancellor was the ninth safety drafted in 2010.

 On June 2, 2010, the Seattle Seahawks signed Chancellor to a four-year, $2 million contract that included a signing bonus of $213,000.

 Throughout training camp, he competed for a job at strong safety against Lawyer Milloy, Kevin Ellison, and Jordan Babineaux.
 Head coach Pete Carroll named Chancellor the third strong safety on the depth chart to start the regular season, behind veterans Milloy and Babineaux.

 He made his professional regular season debut in the Seattle Seahawks' season-opening 31–6 victory against the San Francisco 49ers.
 On September 26, 2010, Chancellor recorded his first career tackle on Darren Sproles after Sproles returned a kickoff for 22 yards.
 Chancellor forced a fumble that was recovered by Dexter Davis.
 He finished their 27–20 victory with two solo tackles and one forced fumble.
-On October 31, 2010, Chancellor recorded two solo tackles and sacked quarterback Jason Campbell in the Seahawks' 33–3 loss at the Oakland Raiders.
-The following week, he collected a season-high seven combined tackles (five solo) in a 41–7 loss to the New York Giants.
+On October 31, 2010, Chancellor recorded two solo tackles and had his first career sack on quarterback Jason Campbell for a three-yard loss during a 33–3 loss at the Oakland Raiders.
+The following week, he set a season-high with seven combined tackles (five solo) during a 41–7 loss to the New York Giants.
 He finished his rookie season with 23 combined tackles (17 solo), a pass deflection, a sack, and a forced fumble in 16 games and no starts.

 2011

-Chancellor entered training camp slated as the starting strong safety after the Seahawks opted to not re-sign Lawyer Milloy.
-Defensive coordinator Gus Bradley officially named him the starting strong safety, alongside free safety Earl Thomas.
+He entered training camp slated to takeover as the starting strong safety following the departures of Lawyer Milloy and Jordan Babineaux.
+Defensive coordinator Gus Bradley named Chancellor the starting strong safety to begin the regular season, pairing him with free safety Earl Thomas.

-He started the Seattle Seahawks' season-opener at the San Francisco 49ers and recorded a season-high ten solo tackles in their 33–17 loss.
+On September 11, 2011, Chancellor earned his first career start in the Seattle Seahawks' season-opener at the San Francisco 49ers and set a season-high with ten solo tackles as they lost 33–17.
 On September 25, 2011, Chancellor collected five combined tackles, two pass deflections, and made his first career interception off a pass attempt by quarterback Kevin Kolb during their 13–10 victory against the Arizona Cardinals.
 He missed the following game (Week 4), after sustaining a quadriceps injury.
 On December 24, 2011, Chancellor tied his season-high of ten solo tackles during a 19–17 loss to the San Francisco 49ers.
 He finished his first season as a starter with 97 combined tackles (75 solo), a career-high 13 pass deflections, four interceptions, and a sack in 15 games and 15 starts.
 Chancellor ranked second for the Seahawks in both tackles and interceptions.
 On January 25, 2012, it was announced that Chancellor was added to the 2012 Pro Bowl roster as a replacement for Dashon Goldson of the San Francisco 49ers.